Three benefits of sellers paying a home-buyer’s stamp duty

 Paula Higgins, chief executive of campaign group the Homeowner’s Alliance, said: “We called for this years ago.
 It make a lot of sense to put the stamp duty cost onto sellers.

 “Stamp duty is a huge barrier for people trying to move.
 If they’re paying it on the property they’re coming from then it’ll be cheaper and it’ll stop people staying in homes that aren’t suitable for them, which clogs up the system.”

 Even if the Government decides this is feasible, would people be happy with the change?
 Anyone who’d been hit by a big stamp duty bill in the past would rightly be put out.
 Unfortunately, that’s the nature of changing policy.

 A comparethemarket.com survey found nearly one in three homeowners who weren’t willing to move would actually consider it if they were paying the stamp duty on their current home, rather than the purchase.
 And first time buyers would see the average saving period for a first home deposit fall to 15 months (and four years and four months in London).

 One big concern would be those downsizing, particularly later in life.
 Paula Higgins recommends the Government allow these ‘last time movers’ to defer the payment, something that could be a possibility given political parties’ tendency to appeal to older voters.

 Overall, public opinion will likely remain split.
 A poll on The Telegraph’s website currently sits at 49% of voters for the change, and 51% against.

 It’ll be interesting to see whether an organisation as large as Yorkshire Building Society has any sway to convince the Government, either in the Autumn statement or in the near future.

 Need financial advice on making the most of your savings and investments?
-We’ll connect you with an independent financial advisor.
+We’ll connect you with a financial advisor.